doichev-kostia/uni-self-asessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🖐️ used
-  - constant
+  - constant 🖐️ used
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
-  - expression
+  - expression 🖐️ used
-  - heap
+  - heap 🖐️ used
-  - function
+  - function 🖐️ used
-  - procedure
+  - procedure 🖐️ used
-  - method
+  - method 🖐️ used
-  - class
+  - class 🖐️ used
-  - prototype
+  - prototype 🖐️ used
-  - event
+  - event 🖐️ used
-  - type
+  - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
   - reference types
   - flag
-  - lexical scope
+  - lexical scope 🎓 known
-  - code block
+  - code block 🖐️ used
-  - conditions
+  - conditions 🖐️ used
-  - loops
+  - loops 🖐️ used
-  - assignment
+  - assignment 🖐️ used
-  - regular expression
+  - regular expression 👂 heard
-  - interface
+  - interface 🖐️ used
-  - contract
+  - contract 🖐️ used
-  - module
+  - module 🖐️ used
-  - call stack
+  - call stack 🖐️ used
 - Functions
-  - signature
+  - signature 🖐️ used
-  - argument
+  - argument 🖐️ used
-  - parameter
+  - parameter 🖐️ used
-  - pure function
+  - pure function 🖐️ used
-  - lambda expression
+  - lambda expression 🖐️ used
-  - side effects
+  - side effects 🖐️ used
-  - closure
+  - closure 🖐️ used
   - partial application
   - curry
   - higher order
-  - recursion
+  - recursion 👂 heard
-  - callback
+  - callback 🖐️ used
-  - listener
+  - listener 🖐️ used
   - compose
   - pipe
   - memoize